Who Qualifies as a Commission Employee?

 - You receive a form T2200, Declaration of Conditions of Employment, annually, which is completed and signed by your employer

 What Expenses Can Be Claimed?

-If you are using your own automobile for business purposes, you are able to claim a portion of the costs associated with work-related transportation.
-These expenses include fuel, maintenance, insurance, registration fees, parking, and any interest or leasing costs.
+If you are using your own automobile for employment purposes, you are able to claim a portion of the costs associated with work-related transportation.
+These automobile expenses include fuel, maintenance, insurance, registration fees, parking, and any interest or leasing costs.